-Google’s new budget devices start at $399 and they come in three different colors (White, Purple, Black) with one storage size (64GB).
+Google’s budget models start at $399 and they come in three different colors (White, Purple, Black) with one storage size (64GB).
 They’re available at Google, Verizon, Sprint, T-Mobile, U.S. Cellular, and select retailers like Amazon.

 The two devices provide great value thanks to their amazing cameras and software.
 And unlike the Pixel 3 and Pixel 3 XL, the Pixel 3a and Pixel 3a XL come with a 3.5mm headphone jack.

-While a lot of the feedback from early adopters has been good, we’ve heard about a variety of bugs, performance problems, and other issues.
+While a lot of the feedback has been good, we’ve heard about a variety of bugs, performance problems, and other issues.

 With that in mind, we want to take current Pixel 3a and Pixel 3a XL users as well as prospective buyers through the current state of Pixel 3a problems.